Donna has been involved with A Better Start since September 2018; she was asked along to a Coffee Session by...

 Turning Tides is a project of Southend Association of Voluntary Services (SAVS) and carries out community-based projects in conjunction with partner organisations.
 Turning Tides promotes active citizenship and offers a range of activities for young people living in disadvantaged areas of Central Southend as well as supporting isolated older people living across the Borough.
 Turning Tides encourages involvement in social activities, volunteering, training and environmental projects.
 More details about the work we do can be found below.
 All Turning Tides staff are Community Safety Accredited by Essex Police.

-OLDER PEOPLE — Folk Like Us project is Lottery Funded for three years until the end of March 2018.
+OLDER PEOPLE — Folk Like Us project has been extremely fortunate to receive Lottery Funded for a further three years until the end of March 2021.
 Folk Like Us provides support and advice to people over the age of 65, living in the borough of Southend who are experiencing loneliness and isolation.
 These people are supported by Turning Tides Team Leaders and if required will be signposted to services who can assist them further.
 Folk Like Us has The Hub meeting area on the ground floor of SAVS, which gives a welcoming andcomfortable environment for older people who ‘drop-in’ asking for help and information.
 The Hub opens Monday to Friday 10am-2pm.

 YOUNGER PEOPLE — Children from central Southend have Triple T’s clubs to help inspire them and raise their aspirations with thanks to funding from BBC Children in Need.
 Funding provides weekly sessions for youngsters aged 8-13 years.
 Triple T clubs are run by a Turning Tides Team Leader and Assistant, along with a team of local volunteers and will give the youngsters the chance to try out new activities such as first aid, and learn more about the place they live through visits to and from the local fire station, coastguards and police station.
 We aim to give them the opportunity to broaden their outlook and achieve their full potential.

 EARLY YEARS — A Better Start Southend (ABSS) has teamed up with SAVS to involve the local community in creating better services for Southend’s children and families.
-ABSS, delivered by Turning Tides, will work to introduce a range of ways that parents in Westborough, Victoria, Milton, Kursaal, West Shoebury and Shoeburyness wards can get involved.
+The parent engagement element of A Better Start Southend, which is being delivered by Turning Tides, will work to introduce a range of ways that parents in Westborough, Victoria, Milton, Kursaal, West Shoebury and Shoeburyness wards can get involved.
 This will include parent led meetings, recruiting and training parent champions and developing a volunteer programme.